Narcissus313/Article_Website/README.md

 # Article Website Project

 Welcome to the Article Website project!
-This Node.js web application allows users to sign up, log in, add avatars, publish articles, and comment on other articles.
+This is a tiny trial Node.js web application that allows users to sign up, log in, add avatars, publish articles, and comment on other articles.

 ## Table of Contents